How can you contribute?

 - Fork the catalogue repo and mock up a new dataset in the

-directory of your fork. - Submit a PR to request that we add it to the catalogue.
-Please tag it to the dataset label.
+/datasets/directory of your fork. - Submit a PR to request from your fork to the main catalogue repository.
+Please tag the PR to the dataset label.

 When we are ready, we will either merge your PR and thus register your dataset or reject the dataset if it is not appropriate.